 There are several steps in the journey to building a successful team for your business.
 First, you hire the best candidates.
 Then, you train your new employees on the most important aspects of your operations and their roles.
 But after they’re in the groove of their day-to-day activities, it can sometimes be difficult to know how to motivate employees to work harder and stay engaged.

 Motivation is key to employee engagement and retention.
 A Gallup study found that 85% of employees are not engaged in their work environment.
 In order to do your part to decrease that number, you’ll need to create an environment that makes employees feel good about coming to work every day.
+Sometimes all it takes is a little more communication among the team.

 Luckily achieving this type of work culture isn’t difficult—it just takes a little dedication.
 Here are 10 tips on how to motivate employees and increase employee satisfaction.
 Through this increased satisfaction, you’ll build productivity and reap the benefits of a happy, successful team.